intuition-dev/INTUITION/_doc/docs/pug2.md

 ## Pug II: Do dynamic binding via Pug (and load.js).

-So lets use Pug to do dynamic binding.
+So let's use Pug to do dynamic binding.
 So now that we have a database API and we know Pug, we should allow for CRUD - and that is done in dynamic binding.

 We will load the Riot library.
 Loading has to be in sequence, and using 'MUI load js' works well: